UOA-CS732-SE750-Students-2023/cs732-se75-assignment-yzhzyyy/README.md

 #### 1. Introduction <br>
   RN is a derivative of React for native mobile application platforms and an open-source UI software framework.
 Based on JavaScript mobile framework, RN can be used to develop applications for iOS and Android platforms.
 Additionally, RN allows us to write only one codebase that can be applied to both iOS and Android.<br>
+  Some advantages of using RN:
+  i) Easy
+  ii) Reusable components
+  iii) One-way data binding, easy to debug large-scale applications.

 #### 2. Difference Between React and React Native <br>